SECONDARY CAMPUS

 If you have trips or camps scheduled, either submit your work in advance or make arrangements with Mrs. Arnold prior to leaving.

-English 12 will use readings from a combination of nonfiction sources and classic world literature to help you develop critical thinking skills and learn to express your ideas clearly and in a style that is appropriate to the writing situation.
+College English will use readings from a combination of nonfiction sources and classic world literature to help you develop critical thinking skills and learn to express your ideas clearly and in a style appropriate to the academic writing situation.

 We will begin this summer by reading portions of some of the oldest known written texts in the world—and two much more recent texts.
 Begin by reading the first 9 chapters of Genesis, hopefully not for the first or the last time.
 After carefully reading Genesis 1-9, you will read two probably less familiar texts, noticing similarities and differences between each and the chapters in Genesis.